binary-manu/arch-ansible/README.md

 but it can also be used to install on bare metal.

 The simplest way to get started is to provision a VM with Arch Linux to try the playbook out.
+Both VirtualBox and QEMU (possibly via libvirt) are supported, but the examples below use VirtualBox because it has been supported since the start, so the playbook is well-tested against it.

 First, change some default settings by writing the following YAML snippet to `ansible/group_vars/all/50-user-settings.yaml` and customize it to suit your regional settings: